xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 - The best solution is Route Dampening, which restricts the number of routing updates to be accepted in a time range.
   - But Bird doesn't support this.
 You'd have to put up with it.
-- Alternatively you can monitor your nodes with Prometheus, Grafana, etc, so you get an alarm that something's off, and handle it manually.
+- Alternatively, you can monitor your nodes with Prometheus, Grafana, etc., so you get an alarm that something's off and handle it manually.
   - But obviously, if you aren't online at that time, you may have already used a few gigs of traffic before you're aware.
-- Next solution is to rate limit the peering connection.
+- Next solution is to rate-limit the peering connection.
   - Since there is almost no application that requires lots of bandwidth in DN42, this is a viable solution that ensures safety.
   - But the downside is also obvious: degradation of performance.
 - If you're rich enough, get a server with uncapped traffic.